segraef/graef.io/create-your-own-official-azure-pipeline-agents-images-and-github-actions-runner-images/index.md

 ### Prepare the Azure Pipeline to create your image

+1. Clone/Fork the repository [segraef/apai](https://github.com/segraef/apai).
-1. Create a new Azure Pipeline using the `/.pipelines/pipeline.yml` file.
+2. Create a new Azure Pipeline using the `/.pipelines/pipeline.yml` file.
-2. Create a service connection to your Azure Subscription.
+3. Create a service connection to your Azure Subscription.
-3. Run the pipeline and choose between the following image types:
+4. Run the pipeline and choose between the following image types:
    1. `UbuntuMinimal` (default)
    2. `Ubuntu2204`
    3. `Ubuntu2004`